zacanger/niddesa/text/generated-translations/cullaniddesa/16-chinese-amazon.md

 mine, not anyone, not of any man, not of anyone, so that the world is empty for twelve reasons.

-This is said by Worldman [SN.22.33]: “The Bichu And whosoever is not you, give off!
+This is said by Worldman [SN.22.33]: "The Bichu And whosoever is not you, give off!
 And if it has been cut off, it will surely have a lasting interest and peace for you.
 And, the Picchu!
 What's not yours?
 Bichu!
 The color is not yours, and ye shall be discarded.
 And when it has been cut off, it will surely have a